pivotal-mea-pa/qnb-workshop/README.md

 # PACE Workshop Content

+## Using Content

+1. Determine what content would be of interest in your workshop by browsing this repo.

+1. Use [PACE Builder](https://github.com/Pivotal-Field-Engineering/pace-builder) to build a workshop with this content.

 ## Adding Content

 1. Determine if a folder exisits for the content you want to add.
 If not create one.